dpa99c/cordova-custom-config/README.md

 ## Android

-The plugin currently supports setting of custom config only in `platforms/android/AndroidManifest.xml`.
+The plugin supports setting custom config in XML files within the Android platform directory.
+The `target` path is relative to `platforms/android`.
+The `AndroidManifest.xml` target is resolved automatically for both the legacy Cordova Android layout and the `cordova-android@7+` layout.
 For a list of possible manifest values see [http://developer.android.com/guide/topics/manifest/manifest-intro.html](http://developer.android.com/guide/topics/manifest/manifest-intro.html)

 ### Android preferences